cristianbanarescu/iOS-Development/TableViewUIKitDemo/TableViewUIKitDemo/README.md

 ## Implementation

 - UITableViews used in this project are created and used in different ways:
-    - UITableView inside a `UITableViewController`; the controller is created inside the Main storyboard
+    - UITableView inside a `UITableViewController`; the controller is created inside the Main storyboard.
+For more details, please see [TableViewController](./ViewControllers/TableViewController.swift)
-    - UITableView inside a classic `UIViewController`; the controller is created inside the Main storyboard
+    - UITableView inside a classic `UIViewController`; the controller is created inside the Main storyboard.
+For more details, please see [TableViewController](./ViewControllers/CustomTableViewController.swift)
-    - UITableView created from `scratch`, `programatically`; no storyboard used
+    - UITableView created from `scratch`, `programatically`; no storyboard used.
+For more details, please see [TableViewController](./ViewControllers/EmptyViewController.swift)